List icon Contents

 • TypeKeyCallback

-The following example demonstrates how to suppress mouse wheel:
+The following example demonstrates how to suppress a mouse wheel:

 Java